drJanW/NewTimers/lib/ConductManager20251030/README.md

 - **Sensor side** modules (e.g. `SensorManager`, `SensorsPolicy`) acquire and normalise raw values only.
 They must not decide how the system reacts.
 - **Conduct** modules schedule work and pass normalised signals onward.
 They coordinate modules but avoid embedding behavioural rules.
 - **Output policies** (e.g. `HeartbeatPolicy`) own the response logic for a specific actuator.
-They translate high-level cues into concrete actions such as LED cadence or brightness profiles.
+They translate high-level cues into concrete actions such as LED interval or brightness profiles.

 For any new chain: